pypy/pypy/pypy/doc/ctypes-implementation.rst

 interface require more object allocations and copying than strictly necessary; this too could be improved.

-The implementation was developed and has only been tested on x86-32 Linux.

 Here is a list of the limitations and missing features of the current implementation: